kimchi-project/kimchi/docs/API.md

         * path: export path of this storage pool(for 'netfs' pool)
 * **PUT**: Set whether the Storage Pool should be enabled automatically when the system boots
-    * autostart: Toggle the autostart flag of the VM
+    * autostart: Toggle the autostart flag of the VM.
+This flag sets whether the Storage Pool should be enabled automatically when the system boots
+    * disks: Adds one or more disks to the pool (for 'logical' pool only)
 * **DELETE**: Remove the Storage Pool
 * **POST**: *See Storage Pool Actions*